White marlin

-The white marlin (Tetrapterus albida/Kajikia albida), also known as Atlantic white marlin, marlin, skilligalee, is a species of billfish that lives in the epipelagic zone of the tropical and subtropical Atlantic Ocean.
+The white marlin (Kajikia albida), also known as Atlantic white marlin, marlin, skilligalee, is a species of billfish that lives in the epipelagic zone of the tropical and subtropical Atlantic Ocean.
 They are found between the latitudes of 45° N and 45° S in waters deeper than 100 m.
 Even though white marlin are found in bodies of water that are deeper than 100 m they tend to stay near the surface.
 White marlin have been found near banks, shoals, and canyons, but they are not limited to those locations.
 They prefer warm surface temperatures greater than 22 C.

 Identification

 White marlin are commonly misidentified as roundscale spearfish (Tetrapturus georgii).
 This likely caused a miscount of the population size of white marlin and roundscale spearfish before they were determined genetically different in 2001.
 Differentiation between the two species can be done with close external examination.
 As described in the name, roundscale spearfish have a broadband, round anterior end of their scales.
 White marlin scales are more rigid and rounded on the posterior region of the scale.
 Another way to identify between the two species without doing a genetic test is by looking at the distance between the anal opening and the anal fin.
 In roundscale spearfish, the anal opening is further way from the anal fin (greater than half the length of the anal fin) than it is in the white marlin.